nrwl/nx/docs/fundamentals/full-stack-development.md

 }
 ```

 After this refactoring, the backend and the frontend will not get out of sync.
 Being able to factor code into a lot of small libraries with well-defined public API, which you can then use across both the backend and the frontend, is one of key features of Nx.
-You can read more about it in [Sharing code and Monorepos](./monorepo.md).
+You can read more about it [here](./build-like-google).

 ## Nx is Smart

-We have already showed something amazing.
-We have a repository where we can build multiple Angular and Node applications and share code between them.
-And it took us just a few minutes.
+You have already showed something amazing.
+You have a repository where you can build multiple Angular and Node applications and share code between them.
+And it took you just a few minutes.

 But Nx can do a lot more than that.
 In Nx, your libraries, node applications, Angular applications are all part of the same dependency graph, which you can see by running `npm run dep-graph`.

 ![Full Stack Dependencies](./full-stack-deps.png)

 If you change the data library, Nx will know that both the backend and the frontend can be affected by the change.
 This is what makes Nx a powerful full-stack development environment that scales.
-You can read more about this Nx capability in [Sharing code and Monorepos](./monorepo.md).
+You can read more about this Nx capability in [Building Like Google](./build-like-google).

+## Summary

+With Nx, you can:

+- Build full stack applications
+- Share code between backend and frontend
+- Inspect how backend and frontend depend on each other and use this information to only retest or rebuilt what is affected.